cry0genic/DVM---Winter-Assignment/README.md

 *Assignment compiled by [hypro999](https://github.com/hypro999) from DVM*

-#### Currently, my feed isn't available.
-Email notifications work but you can't opt out from them.
+#### Currently, email notifications work but you can't opt out from them.